-Not all of us have time nor the skills to scout and analyze the overall US market and its stocks.
+Not all of us have time nor the skills to scout and analyze the best stocks to invest in.

 What do you get?

-As a Stock Advisor (SA) member, you will have access to the current and all historical best stocks to buy.
+As a Stock Advisor (SA) member, you’ll have access to all current and historical best stocks to buy.

-The suggested stocks also have related articles should you wish to read more on the suggestion.
+The suggested stocks also come with related articles if you wish to read more on the suggestions.

-You’ll also have access to their “Favorites” page, which will track stocks you are interested in.
+You’ll also get access to their “Favorites” page, which will track stocks you are interested in.

 - New buy alerts